What Is GPU Computing and How is it Applied Today?

 What is a GPU?

-A GPU, or a graphics processing unit, often referred to as a graphics card, is a specialized microprocessor, a computer chip originally designed to accelerate graphics rendering used for heavy processing tasks like video editing, images, animation, gaming, and also for crypto mining.
+A GPU, or a graphics processing unit, often referred to as a graphics card, is a specialized microprocessor, a computer chip originally designed to accelerate graphics rendering used for heavy processing tasks like video editing, images, animation, gaming, crypto mining and to make AI videos.
 For example, GPUs have become essential for enhancing the performance of animated video makers, speeding up the creation of captivating visuals.

 What is GPU computing?